 - Check if your country is permitted to visit Portugal during COVID-19

-- Get proof of a negative PCR COVID-19 test IF you are traveling to Azores or Madeira Islands
+- Get proof of a negative 72-hour PCR test or 24-hour antigen test

 - Follow all health protocols while in Portugal